 The ATMP would not substantially impair Section 4(f) resources within the study area because there would be no measurable change in visual effects from existing conditions.
-The level of commercial air tour activity under the ATMP will remain the same.
+The level of commercial air tour activity under the ATMP will remain similar.
 Recognizing that some types of Section 4(f) resources may be affected by visual effects of commercial air tours, the FAA and NPS considered the potential for the introduction of visual elements that could substantially diminish the significance or enjoyment of Section 4(f) resources in the study area.
 Aircraft are transitory elements in a scene and visual impacts tend to be relatively short.
 The short duration and low number of flights make it unlikely a historic property, forest, or parkland would experience a visual effect from the ATMP.
 One's perspective of or viewshed from a historic property and natural areas is often drawn to the horizon and aircraft at higher altitudes are less likely to be noticed.
 Aircraft at lower altitudes may attract visual attention but are also more likely to be screened by vegetation or topography.
-Under the ATMP, the NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
+The ATMP allows the Park to establish no-fly periods for special events or planned Park management with one-month advance notice to the operators.

-The ATMP limits the annual number of commercial air tours to 73 flights and maintains substantially the same routes as are currently flown under existing conditions.
-Based on reporting data from 2017-2019, commercial air tours occurred a maximum of 69 days each year.
-For the majority of those days, visitors are unlikely to see more than one commercial air tour each day, although multiple flights on a single day are occasionally reported.

-Visual impacts to Section 4(f) resources will be similar to impacts currently occurring because the number of authorized flights under the ATMP will be the same as the average number of flights from 2017-2019, and the routes will remain substantially same as compared to existing conditions.
+The ATMP limits the number of commercial air tours to 367 flights per year and maintains substantially similar routes as are currently flown under existing conditions.
+On days when commercial air tours occur, it is unlikely that visitor will see more than three commercial air tours in the Park.
+Visual impacts to Section 4(f) resources will be similar to impacts currently occurring because the number of authorized flights under the ATMP will be the same as or less than the average number of flights from 2017-2019, and the routes will remain similar as compared to existing conditions.
 The ATMP would not introduce visual elements or result in visual impacts that would substantially diminish the activities, features or attributes of a Section 4(f) resource.
 Therefore, there would be no constructive use from visual impacts of Section 4(f) resources.